Melvor-Mods-Development/combatlog/README.md

 ## Install

-Melvor Idle has a way to install mods automatically through the Melvor Mod Manager.
-The game should be found there.
+Melvor Idle has a way to install mods automatically through the Melvor Mod Manager, but this mod is **not** released there yet, since it needs to be updated for the new game version.

 To make an update, simply make a zip of all the files you want, including the manifest.json.
 More information is found at the [wiki page](https://wiki.melvoridle.com/w/Mod_Creation).